Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/systempaths-and-librarytools_text.md

 ### Demo

 - Boot up a VM (sse-docker-box)
-- Run the command `env` in a terminal.
+- Run the command `env` or `printenv` in a terminal.
 It will show all set environment variables and their value
+    - `printenv` can also print the value of a certain variable `printenv USER` (can be used instead of `echo $USER`)
+    - `env` has extra features for setting environment variables
 - Note that some values/environment variables are not standard since it sources my own `.bashrc`.
     - `EDITOR=vim`
     - `CODIPACKDIR=/opt/CoDiPack`